19hours/sg-statutes/Acts/Charities Act.md

 (c) where the person making any such payment makes it by giving, by telephone or by means of any other telecommunication system, authority for an account to be debited with the payment, it shall be regarded as made at the time when any such authority is given.

-(6) Where any requirement of subsections (1) to (4) is not complied with in relation to any solicitation or representation, the professional fund-raiser or commercial participator concerned shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+(6) Where any requirement of subsections (1) to (4) is not complied with in relation to any solicitation or representation, the professional fund-raiser or commercial participator concerned shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part thereof during which the offence continues after conviction.

 (7) It shall be a defence for a person charged with any offence under subsection (6) to prove that he took all reasonable precautions and exercised all due diligence to avoid the commission of the offence.